 Sunday Maku’u Farmers market

 On Sundays, the largest farmers market on the East side happens just outside of Pahoa area at the Maku’u farmers market.
 It’s kid friendly with local foods to try, local produce, entertainment and cool thrift, collectibles and even souvenirs that you can buy from locally made products or cheap imported merchandise.
-The Sunday Maku’u market is lively towards noon time with all the food venues in full swing and free enterment in the seating area.
+The Sunday Maku’u market is lively towards noon time with all the food venues in full swing and free entertainment in the seating area.

-After all the recent lava destruction of homes and land in East Hawaii just in 2018, a newly created black sand beach was left in the aftermath.
+After all the recent lava destruction of homes and land in East Hawaii just in 2018, a newly created black sand beach called Pohoiki Black sand beach was left in the aftermath.
 A new gravel road has been constructed to allow the public to enjoy the beach for the first time along with some hot ponds in the area to enjoy.
 The expansive black sand beach is beautiful but also dangerous at times, so caution should be taken to see if the surf is too rough for entry.

 Enjoy a night market at Uncle Roberts in Kalapana